hansheng-zhang/image_enhancement/Final_Report.md

 ## 6. Future Work
 *   **Denoising Integration**: Integrating a denoising step (e.g., BM3D or Bilateral Filter) before CLAHE could mitigate noise amplification.
 *   **Optimization**: Retinex could be accelerated using GPU implementation (CUDA) or Fast Fourier Transform (FFT) for the convolution steps to make it viable for mobile applications.
-*   **Deep Learning on Edge**: Investigating lightweight CNNs (like Zero-DCE) that might offer the quality of Retinex with inference speeds closer to CLAHE.
+*   **Deep Learning on Edge**: Investigating lightweight CNNs (like Zero-DCE) that might work as good as Retinex with inference speeds closer to CLAHE.

 ## 7. Conclusion
 In this project, we successfully implemented and evaluated CLAHE and MSRCR Retinex for low-light image enhancement.
-Quantitative evaluation on the LOL dataset demonstrates that **Retinex offers superior restoration fidelity (15.41 dB PSNR)** compared to CLAHE (9.07 dB).
+Quantitative evaluation on the LOL dataset shows that **Retinex offers superior restoration fidelity (15.41 dB PSNR)** compared to CLAHE (9.07 dB).
 However, **CLAHE demonstrates exceptional efficiency**, processing high-resolution iPhone images in 0.01 seconds, compared to 3.5 seconds for Retinex.
-For real-time mobile applications, CLAHE remains a pragmatic choice, while Retinex is better suited for offline post-processing where image quality is paramount.
+For real-time mobile applications, CLAHE remains a pragmatic choice, while Retinex is better for offline post-processing.